 I mention these two, updated books today as a reminder that in addition to being available in a traditional book format, they are available as an eBook in PDF format absolutely free of charge from the Hesperian web site.

 As we close in on the December holiday season, what better gift from your survival minded friends or relatives than a copy or one or both of these books.
-Here are the links to the free downloads and of course, if you prefer, you may also purchase bound copies at Amazon.
+Here are the links to the free downloads and of course, if you prefer, you may also purchase bound copies.

 Free Download: Where There Is No Doctor (PDF)